Gently, sand the surface if necessary, with 220 grit sandpaper for a smooth finish.

 Gold leaf (loose): The gold leaf is placed in paper booklets, loosely inlaid in 25 compartments, one for each leaf.
 To cut the leaf, one may take it from the booklet with the gilding knife and place it on the gilding cushion or drop it directly from the booklet onto the gilding cushion.
 Then, pick up the leaf with the gilder’s tip and place it onto the prepared surface.

 Gold leaf patent (Transfer): The individual gold leaves are pressed onto a tissue paper.
 One uses patent gold, also called tempest gold when gilding outdoors.
 The tissue paper is larger than the gold leaf.
 Thus it may be more easily handled.
 It is also possible to cut the patent leaf into desired shapes or forms with scissors.
-The leaf is placed onto the prepared surface (Instacoll Gilding Size) and carefully rubbed with cotton wool or Kölner Instacoll Tissue.
+The leaf is placed onto the prepared surface (Instacoll Gilding Size) and carefully rubbed with wool brush or Kölner Instacoll Tissue.
 The tissue paper may then be removed as the gold leaf will adhere to the surface/object.

 7. Burnishing the leaf